Introduction

 dataLayer Structure

-The EveryMundo Ecommerce dataLayer follows the standard GA4 ‘purchase’ event structure and it includes several extra parameters that are not provided by GA4.
+The EveryMundo Ecommerce dataLayer follows the standard GA4 ‘purchase’ event structure while also integrating numerous additional parameters not present in GA4’s default configuration.
 These parameters can be tracked as Custom Dimensions.

 To get further reference on the GA4 purchase dataLayer visit this link: https://developers.google.com/analytics/devguides/collection/ga4/ecommerce?client_type=gtm